Rosaline (film)

 Rosaline is a 2022 American romantic comedy film directed by Karen Maine, written by Scott Neustadter and Michael H. Weber, and starring Kaitlyn Dever, Isabela Merced, Kyle Allen, Sean Teale, Christopher McDonald, Minnie Driver, and Bradley Whitford.
 It is based on the 2012 young adult novel When You Were Mine by Rebecca Serle, which in turn was inspired by William Shakespeare's Romeo and Juliet.

 The film had its world premiere on October 6, 2022, at the El Capitan Theatre and was released on October 14, 2022, on Hulu in the United States, Disney+ internationally and Star+ in Latin America.
 The film was removed from Disney+ on May 26, 2023, but was later made available digitally on September 26, 2023.
+Although visually a period costume film, the dialogue uses modern English and slang.

 Plot

 Rosaline is an independent-minded, unconventional young lady from the House Capulet.
 She has been secretly seeing Romeo, a member of the Capulets' rivals, the Montagues, and arranges to meet him at the Capulet masquerade ball.
 Rosaline misses the ball after a meeting with a potential suitor, Dario Penza, introduced by her father, leads to them becoming trapped on a boat in a storm and she rudely rejects his courtship; meanwhile, at the ball, Romeo meets and becomes smitten with Rosaline's cousin Juliet.
 Next day, after Romeo does not arrive to see her, Rosaline follows him and sees him wooing Juliet.

 Lord and Lady Capulet call on Rosaline's father Adrian, taking with them Juliet and her cousin Tybalt.
-Rosaline tells Juliet that she knows of Juliet's liaison with Romeo and lies about Romeo romancing many other women.
-Then, she takes Juliet out to a cheap drinking house to meet men, hoping to make her forget about Romeo.
+Rosaline tells Juliet that she knows of Juliet's romance with Romeo and lies about Romeo romancing many other women.
+Then, she takes Juliet out to a cheap bar to meet men, hoping to make her forget about Romeo.
 Rosaline becomes dismayed when Romeo does not reply to her letters.
 She then discovers letters he has written to Juliet, which she takes.
-Finding Juliet expecting Romeo, Rosaline encourages her to spurn him and he leaves, but Juliet sees Rosaline's necklace engraved with Romeo's and Rosaline's names and realizes that her cousin has lied to her.
+Finding Juliet expecting Romeo, Rosaline encourages her to reject him and he leaves, but Juliet sees Rosaline's necklace engraved with Romeo's and Rosaline's names and realizes that her cousin has lied to her.